infinum/rails-handbook/Design Patterns/Query Objects.md

 ```

 It doesn't matter if we put this code in a controller or in a model, it simply
 doesn't belong there.
-A model's job isn't to handle quering logic, query
+A model's job isn't to handle querying logic, query
 logic in a controller isn't reusable and it makes the controller 'fat'.

 ## Good solution